unisdr/VC-API-Documentation/drupal.md

 Endpoint to call after completing the change email flow.

-Todo: add revoke token when email address was changed.
+The system will revoke the token automatically.

 Header Parameters: